rhythmictech/streamalert-manager/README.md

 ## How to use

-Run the ansible playbook using ```ansible-playbook setup.yaml``` Give the information prompted.
-Alternatively, fill in the infomration in the ```vars.yml``` and run ```ansible-playbook setup.yaml -e vars.yml```
+Update values in `vars.yml` (or create a new var file).
+Run ```ansible-playbook setup.yml -e @vars.yml```

 ## Current condition/Notes:

 Rule templates will be in the templates/rules folder.
 The only templated fact is the slack output which will be configured as streamalert-testing1.
 For that reason, the playbook will setup the slack topic to as streamalert-testing1.
+StreamAlert automatically creates output SNS topics by default.

-The project is still in the proof-of-concept phase so the rules and templating will be developed further
+Running with `load_sample_config: true` will cause changes to be made to your cluster configuration.
+It is recommended to disable this when using this project to manage a running StreamAlert cluster.

 ## Build Notes